Cell and gene therapy: How innovation is changing rare disease treatment

 Some treatments involve both cell and gene therapies, too.
 For example, CAR-T cell therapy involves genetically modified cells being transferred into the patient.

-Gene and cell therapies hold significant promise in the rare disease space, as approximately 80% of these conditions are believed to have a genetic component, many of which are monogenic - caused by a single genetic change.
+CGTs hold significant promise in the rare disease space, as approximately 80% of these conditions have a genetic component, many of which are monogenic, meaning they are caused by a single genetic change.
 This means that these types of therapy are highly applicable to rare diseases and have the potential to provide a viable treatment or cure where other more traditional approaches have failed.
+Approved gene therapies already exist for inherited blood disorders, neuromuscular conditions, and genetic eye diseases, with more in development across a growing number of indications.

-Gene and cell therapies can offer a long-term solution for conditions, and some can even be administered as a one-off treatment.
-This means that patients would no longer have to undergo treatment throughout the whole of their lives, with the potential to significantly increase longevity, help slow disease progression, and improve quality of life.
+CGTs can offer a long-term solution for conditions, and some can be administered as a one-off treatment.
+For patients, this can mean an end to lifelong treatment regimens.
+It also has the potential to significantly increase longevity, slow disease progression, and improve quality of life.

-Beyond reducing the lifetime cost of individual care, gene and cell therapies can significantly lower the overall disease burden, providing societal benefits like a healthier and more productive workforce.
-By effectively treating or curing debilitating conditions, these therapies enable individuals to participate more fully in work and community life while reducing the strain on healthcare systems through fewer hospitalizations and long-term care needs.
-They also offer hope and improved quality of life for families managing rare or chronic conditions, alleviating emotional and financial stress.
-Overall, these therapies have the potential to transform healthcare outcomes while driving economic and social progress.
+Beyond reducing the lifetime cost of individual care, gene and cell therapies can lower the overall disease burden.
+By effectively treating or curing debilitating conditions, these therapies enable individuals to participate more fully in work and community life.
+They reduce strain on healthcare systems through fewer hospitalizations and lower long-term care needs.
+For families managing rare or chronic conditions, the impact extends beyond clinical outcomes to include reduced emotional and financial burden.
+Collectively, these effects have the potential to drive meaningful economic and social progress.

 To ensure the successful development and adoption of these treatments, it is critical to increase patient understanding of how these therapies work, their risks and benefits, and the costs behind their development.
-This will foster greater acceptance and support for these groundbreaking approaches to healthcare.
+Gene therapy products are classified as biological products and are subject to rigorous regulatory oversight, including investigational new drug applications and biologics license approvals before reaching patients.
+Greater transparency around both the science and the regulatory process will foster informed acceptance and support for these therapies.

 Get in touch